 Josh Raulerson: I think just about anybody will understand that intuitively, no matter where they are on the political spectrum.
 But somehow that doesn’t always translate at the policy level.
 Somehow it gets twisted in the discourse.
 What do you think we can do about that?
 How do we get past this sort of dichotomy, this partisan framing, and identify common ground where people can work together for a better, healthier environment regardless of what their other political beliefs may be?

 Tom Ridge: Well, I think there are groups emerging that had preexisted and are now emerging in their communities and states and even nationally that are beginning to have a greater impact on the political environment.
 And I just think they have to sustain their commitment to this cause.
 And I think, frankly, at some point in time, they need to… And some are beginning to vote it.
-You know, ultimately, you can you can choose our leaders.
+You know, ultimately, you can choose our leaders.

-So sustaining and raising the decibel level, perhaps you see the growing trend of embracing this notion of cleaner air.
-It’s rather dramatic change.
+So, sustaining and raising the decibel level.
+Perhaps you see the growing trend of embracing this notion of cleaner air.
+It’s a rather dramatic change.
 If you take a look at the survey results over the past five or 10 years, people, individual citizens, are becoming more and more cognizant of how perilous it is to continue down this path.
 And they’re just asking… citizens are just asking for reasonable, responsible change.
 I mean, I’m an all-in person.
 You’re not going to get rid of coal right away and you’re not going to have… nuclear plants are being shut down over time (but I’m a big nuclear fan).
 So I’m saying let’s just be smart about promoting alternative sources of energy, and we’ll be happy 20 or 30 years from now that we did, because it would be a lot cleaner air.

 And by the way, you take a look at some of the photographs taken during this COVID pandemic globally, where communities are shut down or maybe transportation shut down, and see the differences in the air quality over major urban areas.
 And you don’t have to be a scientist to say “I can put two and two together: we are humans are responsible for a lot of this.”
 And when we change our conduct, our air quality gets better.

 Josh Raulerson: Let’s focus on climate.
 There is this frame, again, that there is some essential conflict between making progress on energy policy, say, and economic prosperity.
 And you’ve made the case pretty eloquently that, you know, we need to do these things regardless, right?
-For you for the sake of clean air, for the sake of the climate.
+For the sake of clean air, for the sake of the climate.
 But putting on your, I don’t know, economic development hat: can you make a case for innovating energy production, moving toward cleaner energy sources, decarbonizing our electricity sector… just based on economics, just based on the potential for, you know, innovating our economy, creating jobs, growing our tax base, all those kinds of things?
 Is there something there?

 Tom Ridge: Yeah, I do think there’s something there.
 Because I think adverse climate conditions have an enormous economic impact.
 Look what drought will do to… has begun to do… impact on the central states with regard to agriculture.
 Look what severe weather does to agriculture.
 Look at just the broader economic impact of climate change, I think, on individual businesses.
 And again, I want to make the economic case.
 I also want to make the moral case.
 And I think the two go hand in hand.
 There is an economic impact – we have to realize it – in severe weather.
 There is an economic impact.
 How about medical impact?
 Can’t tell me that a lot of people aren’t suffering from lung disease and asthma, because it’s been demonstrated by science, because of polluted air.
 It’s in the agriculture.
 It’s an additional medical expense.
 And the list goes on and on and there.